firasabualkomboz/Pal-News/README.md

 ### Note : The project/website is divided into three sections:

 * Dashboard Admin and Users or Members .
-* User Pages - display data in for a admin dashboard to user page .
+* User Pages : display data from dashboard to user page .
 * apis to mobile developer .